Purpose and Rationale

 How you can access your personal information and update it

 You may request access to any personal information we hold about you at any time by contacting us.
-If we hold information that you have the right to access, we will try to provide you with suitable means of accessing it (for example, by mailing or emailing it to you).
+If we hold information that you have the right to access, we will try to provide you with suitable means of accessing it.
 We may charge you a fee to cover our administrative and other reasonable costs in providing the information to you.
 We will not charge you for making the request and will not charge you for making any corrections to your personal information.

 There may be situations where we cannot grant you access to the personal information we hold.
 For example, we may need to refuse you access if granting access would interfere with the privacy of others, would result in a breach of confidentiality, is contrary to natural justice, or is prohibited by law.
 If we cannot grant you access for any of these reasons, we will tell you.

 If you believe that personal information we hold about you is incorrect, incomplete or inaccurate, then you may ask us to change it.
 We will decide if the information needs to be changed.
 If we do not agree there are grounds for changing the information, then we will add a note to the relevant information stating that you disagree with it.

 If you believe we have not respected or protected your privacy in line with this policy, please contact us.
 We will treat your complaint confidentially, and in accordance with our Feedback and Complaints Policy.
 We will contact you after receiving your complaint to discuss your concerns and outline options as to how they may be resolved.
 We aim to make sure your complaint is resolved in a timely and appropriate manner.